 For the purpose of the Data Protection Legislation and this notice, we are the ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal data about you.
 We are required under the Data Protection Legislation to notify you of the information contained in this privacy notice.

 We have appointed a partner, Marino Achilleos as Data Protection Officer.
-Our Data Protection Officer is our Data Protection point of contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
-Should you wish to contact our Data Protection Point of Contact you can do so by emailing him at: firstname.lastname@example.org or writing to him at the above address.
+Our Data Protection Officer is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
+Should you wish to contact our Data Protection Point of Contact you can do so by emailing him at: firstname.lastname@example.org or writing to him at the firm’s address.